1600GTO German Equatorial Mount (1600GTO)

 knob is also very easy to grasp and turn.
 If you travel to a star party at

 a different latitude, you can make changes to your setup very quickly.
+This also allows you to transport the RA assembly in a more compact, zero degree latitude configuration.

 - Altitude range has expanded on both ends and now